Leaner, Smarter AI Cloud Systems

 Event-Driven Architecture

-you can configure changes to content in any R2 bucket to trigger sophisticated processing pipelines:
+You can also configure changes to content in any R2 bucket to trigger sophisticated processing pipelines:

 module EventDrivenAI =